Ceaser626/Parafoil_landing_with_DRL/README.md

 # Parafoil_landing_with_DRL
 Utilizing reinforcement learning (RL) to achieve the precision landing of an autonomous parafoil system.

-Specifically, the policy network is trained by the proximal policy optimization (PPO) algorithm, and the parafoil dynamics are described using the six-degree-of-freedom model.
+Specifically, the policy network is trained by the PPO algorithm, and the parafoil dynamics are described using 6-DOF model.

 ## Paper
 "Precision landing of autonomous parafoil system via deep reinforcement learning", 2024 IEEE Aerospace Conference.
 [Link](https://ieeexplore.ieee.org/document/10521056)